-A first time buyer’s guide to mortgages
+First time buyer’s guide to buying your first home

 By Furness Building Society

 So, you’ve decided you’re ready to buy your first home - exciting stuff!

 But it can also feel pretty nerve-wracking.
 Don’t worry, while it’s a big commitment and needs to be taken seriously, it doesn’t need to be difficult.

 If you need some mortgage advice, our ‘first time buyer’s guide to buying your first home’ will explain your options clearly and concisely and set out the main things you need to consider when buying your first house.